door7302/demo-closed-loop/README.md

 root@7ed5112569d8:/opt/stackstorm# exit
 ```

 Finally you must access to the Stackstorm GUI to configure the sensor.
-Open the web page: http(s)://<your-cla-server>
+Open the web page: http(s)://your-cla-server-ip

 > Default credentials are st2admin/Ch@ngeMe

 Then, click on top of the page on the "PACKS" menu and search for the `demo` pack.
-Finaly copy paste the following json config in the input field.
-You jusst need to change the `YOUR-CLA-SERVER-IP` by the local ethernet IP of your ClA server:
+Finaly copy and paste the following json config in the input field.
+You just need to change the `YOUR-CLA-SERVER-IP` by the local ethernet IP of your ClA server:

 ```json
 {